Proftoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the patter
+Display all the lines in the fil